Frequently asked questions concerning studies at Chalmers

 - I have been waiting a long time for my residence permit and I do not have much time left before the semester starts.
 Could Chalmers expedite the process with the Swedish Migration Agency?

-No. Usually it is the Swedish Migration Agency who handles your application and makes a decision regarding your residence permits.
-You are advised to contact the Swedish Migration Agency directly.
+No. You are advised to contact the Swedish Migration Agency directly.
 Chalmers and the Swedish Migration Agency exchange information on a regular basis, but they are organizations independent from each other and cannot influence each other’s work.

 - I applied for a residence permit for two years, but I received a permit valid for only one year.
 Why?